paxdotdev/pax/README.md

 To achieve these goals, Pax is designed for ["designability"](https://docs.pax.dev/reference/designability/) — an ongoing bilateral bridge between visual vector design and user interface definitions as code.

 Pax also unlocks a new way to interact with AI — a visual builder that an LLM navigates natively, because language is the backbone of every visual operation.
 Pax lets you design AND code with an LLM, and it can design and code in response.
-We believe this is a glimpse of the future of building user interfaces and we're working hard to bring it to the world.
+We believe this is a splash of the future of building user interfaces.

 ## License